spdx/spdx-3-model/model/Extension/Properties/cdxPropName.md

 ## Summary

-A name used in a CdxExtension name-value pair.
+A name used in a CdxPropertyEntry name-value pair.

 ## Description

-A cdxPropName is used in a CdxExtension name-value pair.
+A cdxPropName is used in a CdxPropertyEntry name-value pair.

 Unlike key-value stores, CdxPropertiesExtension support duplicate names, each potentially having different values.